 Cloud-based Innovation using Microsoft Azure

 We already addressed the gradual entrance of MS Azure into the banking world.
 With only a few legal, purchase, or structural barriers, banks can spread to the MS Azure Cloud to deploy services there (either independently or jointly with service providers or other banks in a competitive scenario).

 Specific green-field services can be deployed and offered here.

 Also, MYOK is a key liberty that should not be traded off in this context.

 The services on the MS Azure Cloud can be interwoven with services and data of in-house provenance, from external sources through the PSD2 API or from MS Dynamics and the integrated ecosystem partners.

-Data and applications might need to change the hosting location, e.g., move from Cloud to local data-center or across different cloud platform providers.
-It would be undesirable with a cloud service vendor having a stake in the bank's service strategy.
+Data and applications might need to change the hosting location, e.g., move from Cloud to a local data center or across different cloud platform providers.
+It would be undesirable for a cloud service vendor to have a stake in the bank's service strategy.